ROBOTIS-GIT/emanual/docs/en/faq/faq_dynamixel.md

 [Protocol 1.0] is used with established DYNAMIXEL product lines; the AX-series and MX-series DYNAMIXEL servos operate with [Protocol 1.0].

 ## Protocol 2.0
 [Protocol 2.0] is used with the most recently-released DYNAMIXEL series; the X-series and PRO series utilize [Protocol 2.0].
-The control tables of DYNAMIXELs using Protocol 2.0 are expanded to include PID (Proportional, Integral, Derivative) controls allowing for extremely precise and fine-tuned movements.
-In addition, [MX]-series DYNAMIXELs may undergo firmware upgrade to utilize [Protocol 2.0].
+The control tables of DYNAMIXEL's using Protocol 2.0 are expanded to include PID (Proportional, Integral, Derivative) controls allowing for extremely precise and fine-tuned movements.
+In addition, [MX]-series DYNAMIXEL's may undergo firmware upgrade to utilize [Protocol 2.0].

 - X-series : XL, XM, XH
 - MX-series : MX-28/64/106